CarlosAbarcaDev/RavenTest/README.md

 Project Name

 Description
-Project Name is a web application designed for [project purpose].
-Built with React, TypeScript, and Apollo Client, this app allows users to [main features].
-The goal of this project is to [project goal].
+Project Name is a web application designed for Raven.
+Built with React, TypeScript, and Apollo Client, this app allows users to mannage tasks.
+The goal of this project is to present a mannagement solution.

 Table of Contents
 Installation